- Understanding and Controlling Basic Input Costs in the Cow Herd

 In the 2005 Arkansas Livestock Market Study, small-frame feeder calves were severely discounted and muscle score had a major effect on market price, as shown in Table 16.
 Both muscle and frame are highly heritable.
 Two major things to look at when buying a commercial bull are: 1) Is he at least large enough to produce medium-frame calves when bred to your cows?
 2) Is he thick enough to produce mostly Number 1 muscle calves?
 Frame scores of 4 to 5 (yearling hip heights on bulls of 47-49 inches) are considered medium frame.
 On bulls in moderate flesh, the best location to evaluate muscling is in the lower hind quarter.
 Bulls with more thickness in this region, when viewed from the rear, are thought to be heavier muscled.
 If you do not see much muscle in the bull, he probably will not produce very thick calves.

-Lory, J. and R. Kallenbach.
-2002.
+Lory, J., & Kallenbach, R. (2002).
 Managing nutrients in a grazing system.
 In G.J.
-Bishop-Hurley et al. (eds.)
-Dairy Grazing Manual.
-Missouri Ext. pub.
-M168.
-Univ. of Missouri-Columbia.
-Columbia, MO.
+Bishop-Hurley et al. (Eds.)
+Dairy grazing manual (Publication No. M168).
+Missouri Extension, University of Missouri–Columbia.

 Status and Revision History